Beatrixwmh/dsc-phase-2-project-v2-3/README.md

 Using the untransformed data, I then used train-test split 5 times to run a linear regression model, and the coefficients and final R2 score was obtained from the avergae of the 5 results.
 This was done as opposed to using the OLS model, which uses all the data as input, in order to avoid overfitting.

 ## Results
-The most significant variables were building grade, building conditon, and squarefoot living, their respective coefficient can be interpreted as:\
+The most significant variables were building grade, building conditon, and squarefoot living, their respective coefficient can be interpreted as:

-<p>**For every unit increase in building condition, the price increases by an average of 59472.8 dollars.**</p>
+**For every unit increase in building condition, the price increases by an average of 59472.8 dollars.**

 ![condition](cond_ind.png)

-<p>**For every unit increase in building grade, the price increases by an average of 106323.2 dollars.**\</p>
+**For every unit increase in building grade, the price increases by an average of 106323.2 dollars.**

 ![grade](grade_ind.png)

-<p>**For every unit increase in squarefoot living area, the price increases by an average of 208.3 dollars.**</p>
+**For every unit increase in squarefoot living area, the price increases by an average of 208.3 dollars.**

 ![living_area](sqft_living.png)

 <p>Keeping this in mind, homeowners may aim to increase these variables accordingly to maximize the predicted value of their houses.</p>

 ### Conclusion